Disney wedding theme

 And what choices you have in planning your Disney wedding!
-Do you want something fun and funky
+Do you want something

 After making at least a dozen trips to visit "The Mouse" something I just can’t understand is – why anyone in the world would believe Orlando and, in particular, Walt Disney World (WDW), is a kids destination?